 The Company is exposed to market risks arising from adverse changes in foreign currency exchange rates and interest rates.
-In the normal course of business, the Company uses a variety of techniques and derivative financial instruments as part of its overall risk management strategy, which is primarily focused on its exposure in relation to the Chinese Renminbi, Swiss Franc, Malaysian Ringgit and the Japanese Yen.
+In the normal course of business, the Company uses a variety of techniques and derivative financial instruments as part of its overall risk management strategy, which is primarily focused on its exposure in relation to the Malaysian Ringgit, Chinese Renminbi, Swiss Franc and Japanese Yen.
 No significant changes have occurred in the techniques and instruments used.